rcls/sytyaful/README.md

   -main-is S -O2 S` on my desktop, the run-time is about 0.55 seconds.

 * **R.hs** Slightly shorter, but less informative, Haskell version, without using monadic programming.
 Runtime is about 0.42s on my desktop.
+Just to raise a finger at the longer implementations, we slip in a little `deriving Functor` into the pretty printer, and use it.

 * **Opt.py** Python.
 Everything is unboxed as far as practicable in the name of performance.
 Also the `lambda x=x:` trick used is for creating closures.